 - Made in USA

 Another reason it is among the best lawn dethatching rakes is the rust-proof tines that have been heat-treated for enhanced durability.
-Even when they start showing signs of tear, you can easily replace these spring-loaded tines.
-This ensures you can use this power rake for years without needing to buy a new model.
+I used mine till the tines started showing signs of tear, and guess what?
+Replacing them is very easy.
+This feature ensures the rake lasts for years without needing a replacement.

 This Agri-Lab de-thatching rake comes with a transport handle that can raise and lower the tines without hassle.
-As such, it is a versatile product that you can use to uproot matted grass, turn up weeds, and dislodge impermeable dirt.
+As such, it is a versatile product that served me well by ensuring I could use it to do multiple tasks.
+For example, uprooting matted grass, dislodging impermeable dirt, and turning up weeds.

 Pros: